Shortcut to Renew Membership… CLICK HERE TO RENEW

 Members of Harry’s original team including Mr John Chambers and Mr Dick Dowdswell were also associated with the Club.

-The club is continuing to expand with a membership nearing 2000.
-Members get the quality Club Journal 3 times a year and are able to take part in Club events.
+The Club is continuing to expand with a membership nearing 3500, from 180 in 1986.
+Members get the quality Club Journal 4 times a year and are able to take part in Club events.
 The Club puts on excellent friendly displays at many of the top shows in the country and members are obviously welcome to display their machines.

 While it is not compulsory for members to own a Ferguson tractor the fact is that most do.
 So whatever the condition of your tractor, from a paddock ornament to a showpiece please think about joining our club.
 We have many Ferguson experts in the Club, all happy to give their advice.

 After all those years the original aims and ethos of the Club still remain.
-The Club is run by members for members and is still able to turn up new information about Harry Ferguson and his work.
+This very friendly Club is run by members for members and is still able to turn up new information about Harry Ferguson and his work.
 Long may it continue.